SGM-dev/react-component-library/README.md

 - This component uses Context API and children for passing props.
 - The dropdown values are stored in a array which is passed on as a child.

+### Toggle

+- This component separates the toggling ability into a headless component for reusability.

+## Custom Hooks

+There are some custom Hooks built along the way.

+### useEffectOnUpdate

+- This custom hook only runs on update after firstRender.
+- It takes in two values: a function and an array of dependencies.

+### useToggle

+- This custom hook replicates the functionality of the headless component, Toggle.
+- It takes in a initial value and a function (which will be run using useEffectOnUpdate hook) as props.

 ## Usage

 ### Testing the Components